In depth immersion to Hopi traditional culture: guided Hopi tour or independent traveler option.

 Enter the ancient homeland of the Hopi people with a depth of understanding from your guide who has been involved there for more than 3 decades.
 Warmly welcomed by Hopi hosts, you absorb on an experiential level.

-A one-of-a-kind journey/seminar, we visit all 3 mesas including the oldest continuously inhabited village in North America.
+A one-of-a-kind Hopi tour, we visit all 3 mesas including the oldest continuously inhabited village in North America.
 See more details below.

 Journeys are led by Sandra Cosentino, founder of Crossing Worlds Journeys & Retreats in 1991.
 Her informed passion, personal friendships with Hopi people, knowledge of the cultures and natural history of the region, and mystic insights create for the guest a felt sense of these sincere, warm-hearted peoples, and how they dedicate their lives to the Hopi way.
 “I try to move past romanticized expectations to an openness to experience the daily life as well as the wisdom and energies that exist there.”
 Entering with openness, aligned with knowledge of the cultural history, ceremonial cycle of the year and challenges of life today on the remote reservation, creates the opportunity for a deeper experience.